Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 +---------------------+  +---------------------+
 ```

-When both positions are pointing to an identical s-expression, I can
+When both positions are pointing to an identical s-expression, a third
-use an unchanged edge in the graph.
-I give unchanged edges a lower
+edge is added in the graph.
+This edge represents matching an
-cost than novel edge.
-The routing problem is then a matter of finding
-the route with the most unchanged edges.
+s-expression on both sides.

 ```
             2